I have lost / I can’t remember /I did not receive my personal User ID and Password. Can you send it to me again?

-I am a new registrant and was wondering when I would receive my wall certificate?
+I am a new registrant.
+When will I receive my wall certificate?

-The board members sign the new wall certificates when they meet – usually in January, May, August, and October. ( Click here for a list of board meeting dates).
+TBAE Board Members sign the new wall certificates when they meet – usually in January, May, August, and October.
+(Click here for a list of board meeting dates.)
 The signed certificates are mailed approximately six weeks later.
 The cut-off date for printing new certificates to be signed is six weeks prior to the upcoming board meeting.

 My registration certificate was lost or stolen.
 How can I get a replacement certificate?

 You can order a replacement certificate from your online account.
 See the Fee Schedule for the current Replacement or Duplicate Wall Certificate fee.

 Architects, registered interior designers, and landscape architects are required to provide a written Statement of Jurisdiction to each and every client for whom they render professional services.
 Unregistered interior designers, who are not regulated by TBAE or any other governmental agency, need not provide any Statement of Jurisdiction to their clients, and TBAE has no enforcement authority over their practice or professional conduct.
 Clients have no recourse through TBAE in the event that an unregistered interior designer’s practice is unsatisfactory to the client, nor do unregistered interior designers need to adhere to TBAE rules regarding Professional Conduct.

 When will I be able to renew my registration online?